 Whilst a child may be prosecuted at court in Scotland from the age of 12, in practice this is exceptionally rare.
 Though the numbers continue to reduce, annual figures from 2016-2019 show 99% of those children who were prosecuted were aged 16/17 (Whiting, 2020).
-When a child first appears at court the sheriff will have to decide, often with limited information, in short timescales, and with limited resources, as to whether the child should be remanded or released to the community (which could involve bail conditions).
-The decision regarding bail or remand is solely for the judiciary; however, decision-makers need relevant and timely information to make informed and critical decisions in the limited time available to them (McEwan et al., 2020).
+When a child first appears at court the sheriff will have to decide, often with limited information in short timescales and with limited resources, whether the child should be remanded or released to the community (which could involve bail conditions).
+The decision regarding bail or remand is solely for the judiciary.
+That being said, decision-makers need relevant and timely information to make informed and critical decisions in the limited time available to them (McEwan et al., 2020).
+Social work practitioners can therefore legitimately seek to provide additional background information to aid the court in considering how best to act.

-Good practice under WSA (see Section 13) directs that whenever a child appears at court information should be shared with the sheriff either directly (through court notes) or via the defence solicitor, sharing proportionate and appropriate information regarding the child and their circumstances.
-E.g., any legal orders in place, whether they are or have been known to services and what supports are being offered.
+Good practice under WSA (see Section 13) directs that whenever a child appears at court, information should be shared with the sheriff either directly (through court notes) or via the defence solicitor.
+This should contain proportionate and appropriate information regarding the child and their circumstances.
+The nature of this information could include comments regarding any legal orders in place, whether they are or have been known to services and what supports are being offered.
 It is important to illustrate that these supports are voluntary; however, where there is a risk of remand these could be incorporated into a proposed plan for the sheriff as part of bail conditions and, if required, a bail supervision plan.

-5. 1 Bail Supervision
+5.1 Bail Supervision

-Supervised bail or bail supervision is where individuals are supported to adhere and comply with their bail conditions through the support of social work services and/or 3rd sector organisations.
+Supervised bail or bail supervision involves individuals being supported to adhere and comply with their bail conditions through the support of social work services and/or 3rd sector organisations.
 It is intended as a credible alternative to remanding someone when they have been "accused or convicted of an offence (or offences) [and] are assessed as requiring a level of supervision, monitoring, and support to adhere to bail conditions" (Scottish Government, 2022a, p.
 4).
 It requires individuals to meet with a bail supervisor, or relevant agency, a specified number of times per week.
 For someone to be considered for bail supervision an assessment of their suitability and likelihood/ability to comply is undertaken by social work services having been requested by the court or defence solicitor.
 Should the PF oppose bail, this is where the new points of contact can be helpful, triggering an assessment at the earliest opportunity (as referenced previously).
 If an individual placed on bail or supervised bail fails to adhere to the conditions this is a further offence.
-Thus, there must be careful consideration when advocating for bail and supervised bail with children, given the evidence and research in relation to the difficulties they can experience in adhering to such conditions.
+Thus, there must be careful consideration when advocating for bail and supervised bail with children. given the evidence and research in relation to the difficulties they can experience in adhering to such conditions.
 This is especially the case when conditions have been in place for a prolonged period of time.